siriusastrebe/syc/README.md

 Wouldn't it be nice if you could change a variable on your node.js server, and see that same change reflected on your clients' browsers?

 When you create a Syc variable, an identical variable will appear on the client side.
-Any changes to this variable will be communicated via socket.io instantaneously and will see those same changes on the client.
-Clients can modify the variable and have it reflected on the server side.
+Changes to this variable will be communicated and updated via socket.io instantaneously.
+Clients can also modify the variable and the changes will be broadcast to the server and other clients.
 It works under a simple principle: All data bound to the variable in question is identical between Server and Client, removing the headache of data synchronization.

 Like Meteor, but without the framework.